-The California-based company, founded by Ethan Brown, spent four years developing its first product (soy chicken), which hit stores shelves in 2013.
-Beyond Meat launched a plant-based burger in 2014 and finally perfected its porkless vegan sausages in 2018.
-Now worth an estimated $550 million, according to private market data company Pitchbook, the lucrative company is putting plant-based meat at the center of dinner plates everywhere.
+The California-based company, founded by Ethan Brown, spent four years developing its first product (soy chicken), which hit store shelves in 2013.
+Beyond Meat launched a plant-based burger in 2014 and perfected its porkless vegan sausages in 2018.

 As the Columbia Business School graduate, Brown, writes on the company’s website: “At Beyond Meat, we started with simple questions.
 Why do you need an animal to create meat?
 Why can’t you build meat directly from plants?
 It turns out you can.
 So we did.”